luckylittle/tqm/README.md

 ### Conditional Upload Speed Limiting via Tags

 You can apply upload speed limits to torrents conditionally based on matching `tag` rules.
-This is useful for throttling specific groups of torrents (e.g., slow seeders, public torrents).
+This is useful for throttling specific groups of torrents (e.g., public torrents).

 -   Add an optional `uploadKb` field to any rule within the `tag:` section of your filter definition.
 -   The value should be the desired upload speed limit in **KiB/s**.
--   Use `-1` to signify an unlimited upload speed.
+-   Use `-1` to signify an unlimited upload speed. `500` for 500Kb.
 -   If a torrent matches the `update:` conditions for a tag rule that includes `uploadKb`, the specified speed limit will be applied to that torrent.
 -   This speed limit is applied when you run the `tqm retag <client>` command.